 Please note, an executor isn't automatically entitled to register a death unless they're also arranging the funeral.

 How to register a death

-If the deceased's NHS medical card is available, you should also provide this.
-Additionally, it's useful to have the deceased's passport, birth certificate and (if applicable) marriage certificate, but these documents aren't essential if you're able to give the Registrar the correct information.
+If the deceased person's NHS medical card is available, you should also provide this.
+Additionally, it's useful to have their passport, birth certificate, and (if applicable) marriage certificate, but these documents aren't essential if you're able to give the Registrar the correct information.

 The Registrar will also need to know the following:

 - the date and place of death